Article 50A.

 § 58-50A-95.
 Denial, suspension, or revocation of license.

-(2) Is using such methods and practices in the conduct of its business as to render its further transaction of business in this State hazardous or injurious to its participating employers, covered employees and dependents, or to the public;
+(2) Methods and practices used in the conduct of its business render its further transaction of business in this State hazardous or injurious to its participating employers, covered employees and dependents, or to the public.

-(3) Has failed to pay any final judgment rendered against it in a court of competent jurisdiction within 60 days after the judgment became final;
+(3) The MEWA or entity administering the MEWA failed to pay any final judgment rendered against it in a court of competent jurisdiction within 60 days after the judgment became final.

-(4) Is or has been in violation of or threatens to violate any provision of this Article;
+(4) The MEWA or the entity administering the MEWA is or has been in violation of or threatens to violate any provision of this Article.

-(6) Is charging rates that are excessive, inadequate, or unfairly discriminatory.
+(6) Rates charged for coverage under the MEWA are excessive, inadequate, or unfairly discriminatory.

-(b) The Commissioner may deny, suspend, or revoke the license of any MEWA if the Commissioner determines that the MEWA:
+(b) The Commissioner may deny, suspend, or revoke the license of any MEWA or any entity administering a MEWA if the Commissioner determines that any of the following apply:

-(1) Has violated any lawful order or rule of the Commissioner; or any applicable provision of this Article; or
+(1) The MEWA or the entity administering the MEWA violated any lawful order or rule of the Commissioner; or any applicable provision of this Article; or

-(2) Has refused to produce its accounts, records, or files for examination under G.S.
+(2) The MEWA or the entity administering the MEWA has refused to produce its accounts, records, or files for examination under G.S.
 58-50A-85 or through any of its officers has refused to give information with respect to its affairs or to perform any other legal obligation as to an examination.

 (c) Whenever the financial condition of the MEWA is such that, if not modified or corrected, its continued operation would result in impairment or insolvency, in addition to any provisions in Article 30 of this Chapter, the Commissioner may order the MEWA to file with the Commissioner and implement a corrective action plan designed to do one or more of the following: